shuklaayush/ingonyama-ctf-solutions/README.md

 Elliptic Curve defined by y^2 = x^3 + 2023 over Finite Field of size 21888242871839275222246405745257275088696311157297823662689037894645226208583
 ```

 The ECDLP problem, generally regarded as computationally infeasible, hinges on the order of the subgroup of the elliptic curve.
 The curve should have a large prime order subgroup, as operations are conducted in this group.
-If the subgroup's order is small, the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm) can be used to fragment the problem into smaller, solvable parts.
+If the subgroup's order is small, the [Pohlig-Hellman algorithm](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm) can be used to divide the problem into smaller, solvable parts.
 These parts can then be pieced back together using the Chinese Remainder Theorem (CRT) to arrive at the final solution.

 To check this, I factorized the order of the subgroup containing $G$: